 Keeping a Lookout on Your Boat

 Nothing beats a sharp eye during a nighttime voyage.
-Maintaining a reliable lookout any time while underway is a challenge, but especially at night or for extended periods.
+Maintaining a reliable lookout any time while underway is a challenge, especially at night or for extended periods.
 Keep in mind that federal and state laws require a lookout.
 Many boating accident investigations cite a lack of a proper lookout as the cause.
 Consider these tips:

 - If passengers want to be lookouts, use them!
 Four (or more) eyes are always better than two.